FormingWorlds/i2elvis_planet/README.md

 - Intel MKL library
 - Python 3.x

-The code is tested and on UNIX systems, such as Linux or mac OS.
+The code is tested on UNIX systems, such as Linux or mac OS.

 ## Minimum working example